Gizamba/Meta-Analysis-Leptospirosis-Africa/README.md

 The data was used to conducted in the meta analysis

 # Meta Analysis
 The meta analysis was conducted in R. The code for the analysis can found in the Rmarkdown notebook named: Meta_Analysis LeptospirosisAfrica.nb.html.
-The notebook and downloadable and the code can be copied and reused.
+The notebook is downloadable and the code can be copied and reused.